frida-barragan/dh140/README.md

 ###### dh140
 # Hi!
 My name is Frida Barragan!
 I am a fourth year Biology major at UCLA.
 My interests lie mostly in the **healthcare industry** and **accessibility to health services**.
-My advocacy for health care service accessibility resulted from my volunteering in local Los Angeles clinics as a Spanish interpreter.
+My advocacy for medical accessibility resulted from my volunteering as a Spanish interpreter for local Santa Monica clinics.
 That opportunity allowed me to understand how many people unfortunately lack access to basic medical services that would greatly improve their livelihood.

 ### Coding for Digital Humanities 140
 Application of structural elements, including loops, dictionaries, if statements, etc, in research.
 Creation of a project in the humanities and social sciences to showcase management and visual representations of data sets.